 As of 2023, you need a permit to hike Angels Landing.

 Where to stay: Bryce Canyon Lodge

 Distance from Las Vegas: 270 miles

 Famous for its hoodoos, the bright orange spire-like rock formations, Bryce packs on plenty of adventure.
 Here you will find amazing hikes and scenic beauty that will leave you speechless.

 Best Tours of Bryce Canyon National Park From Las Vegas

-Bryce Canyon is a close neighbor of Zion.
-Many travelers combine these two parks in one trip, because they are about 1 hour and 20 minutes apart from each other.
+Many travelers combine Zion and Bryce National Parks in one trip, because they are about 1 hour and 20 minutes apart.

 While Bryce Canyon gets busy in summer, winters here are less crowded.
 And when the bright orange rock formations get covered by the dusting of snow, the landscape becomes pure magic!

 My guide to Bryce Canyon National Park will tell you about some of the park’s most beautiful spots that you can hit in just ONE day!

 Yosemite National Park is a true treasure and an unmissable stop on your California itinerary.